 Assistant Professor of Chemistry (NC State)

-and Adjunct of Biomedical Engineering (UNC & NC State)
+and Adjunct of NC State Physics and

 Patrick graduated from the University of Richmond with a B.S. in chemistry and a B.A. in international studies, concentrating in international economics.
 He started work with the Theis lab in fall 2018 and is interested in development of spin dynamics and engineering methodologies for the application of SABRE parahydrogen-based hyperpolarization in MRI and zero-field NMR systems.